 Combining the romance of a candlelit 18th century tavern with a modern American menu and deep vintage wine list, this unique restaurant offers takeout dinners from soups, salads and pizzas to buttermilk fried chicken and chili rellenos seasonal.
 They are open for indoor and outdoor dining on the patio 5 to 9 p.m.
 Wednesdays to Sundays and for take out, with delivery to the Five Villages.

-Aaron and Alexandra Oster’s Berkshire take on barbecue turns around locally sourced and smoked meats and homemade artisanal breads with tangy coleslaw and original sides.
-Hours: Friday to Monday 8 a.m. to 7 p.m. with doughnuts on Sunday from 9 a.m. while they last.
-Takeout open until 7 p.m.
-Customers can call ahead, and they will bring the order to your car.
-Order and pay online.
-Preorder doughnuts for pickup on Sundays.
+Aaron and Alexandra Oster’s Berkshire take on barbecue turns around locally sourced and smoked meats and homemade artisanal breads with tangy coleslaw and original sides, baked treats and desserts.
+Hours: Friday to Monday 8 a.m. to 7 p.m., with outdoor seating in the Mass MoCA courtyard.
+Customers can call ahead or order and pay online.

 Microbrewery with unique flavors — Aztec Winter Imperial Stout based on Mexican hot chocolate, anyone? — in the courtyard at Mass MoCA.
 Open for outdoor seating noon to 8 p.m.
 Sunday to Thursday and to 10 p.m.
 Friday and Saturday.
 Crowlers are available for carryout, and the brewery offers delivery now available across the Northern Berkshires.
 You can also order online and pickup from noon to 7 p.m. daily.